HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 {{ figure_markup(
   image="third-parties-per-website-by-rank.png",
-  caption="Median number of third parties per website by rank.", description="Bar chart showing the median number of third parties per website by desktop and mobile across various rankings.
+  caption="Median number of third parties per website by rank.", description="Bar chart showing the median number of third party domains per website by desktop and mobile across various rankings.
 For the top 1,000 websites, 47 third parties are used on desktop and 40 on mobile, this drops to 42 and 39 respectively for the top 10,000 websites, to 32 and 30 for the top 100,000 websites, 26 and 25 for the top million websites, and 23 and 21 for all websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1770094484&format=interactive", sheets_gid="1338630434", sql_file="number_of_third_parties_by_rank.sql"